MansAlien/DFB_4.0_Summary/Ch_5-blog_app.md

         path("", BlogListView.as_view(), name="home")
     ]
    ```
-2. add the urls of the blog to the project:
+2. :link: add the urls of the blog to the project:
    ```
    # project/urls.py
    from django.contrib import admin